-Eligible students Freshmen enrolled in AY 2023 Documents required for an application 1) Credit Recognition Application and Notification Form (Meikai University's official form) 2) Academic Achievement Certificate and Earned Credit Certificate 3) Either a. or b. below, which describes the contents of the course for which you file a recognition application: a.
-Official Course Description issued by the school from which you have transferred b.
-Syllabus (copy) Where to obtain and submit the official form Academic Affairs Section Application For students enrolled in spring For students enrolled in fall period March 29 (Wed.) - April 5 (Wed.)
-September 8 (Fri.) - 11 (Mon.)
-Announcement of April 12 (Wed.)
-September 20 (Wed.) recognition The Credit Recognition Notification Form is issued to the applicant in person at the Academic Affairs Section.
+Eligible students Freshmen enrolled in AY 2025 Documents required for an application Credit Recognition Application and Notification Form (Meikai University's official form) Academic Achievement Certificate and Earned Credit Certificate Either a. or b. below, which describes the contents of the course for which you file a recognition application: Action application: Action of the course for which you have transferred b.
+Syllabus (copy) Where to obtain and submit the official form Academic Affairs Section Application For students enrolled in spring For students enrolled in f period March 28 (Fri.) - April 5 (Sat.)
+September 8 (Mon.) - 10 (Wed.)
+Announcement of April 11 (Fri.)
+September 18 (Thu.) recognition The Credit Recognition Notification Form is issued to the applicant in person a Academic Affairs Section.